kalieknecht/kalieknecht.github.io/_pages/cv.md

 August 2019 - Present

 * Nuclear Science and Security Consortium Fellow
-* Minors: Public Policy and Computer Science
+* Minors: Radiation Imaging and Data Science

 ## University of Tennessee, Knoxville
 **Bachelor's of Science in Nuclear Engineering** |